codecademy-engineering/intermediate-go-training-2023/README.md

 We assume you are familiar with the basic language syntax, datatypes, etc.

-There are 6 lessons in total designed to be completed over ~2 hours.
+There are 6 challenges in total designed to be completed over ~2 hours.

 The main topics covered include: